List of Boston University Terriers men's ice hockey seasons

 This is a season-by-season list of records compiled by Boston University in men's ice hockey.

-Boston University has won five NCAA Men's Division I Ice Hockey Championships in its history, the most recent of which coming in 2009.
+Boston University has won five NCAA Men's Division I Ice Hockey Championships in its history, the most recent of which came in 2009.
 After two early attempts there has been an official ice hockey team at BU since 1922 with a short hiatus caused by World War II.
-After the war the program played as a club team for four years before returning to varsity status and promptly made the championship game in 1950. despite good performances most years the Terriers didn't win their first title until 1971.
+After the war the program played as a club team for four years before returning to varsity status and promptly making the championship game in 1950.
+Despite good performances most years the Terriers didn't win their first title until 1971.
 Boston University's most productive period was the 1970s and saw them win 4 conference titles, 5 conference tournament titles and 3 national championships.
 The same decade also brought about the beginning of the longest tenure for one coach at any division I school when Jack Parker started a 40-year stint in 1973–74.
 After a mostly down period in the 1980s BU had a resurgence in the '90's, winning five consecutive Hockey East titles and appearing in four national championship games (though they could only win one of them).